6 Best Practices for Avoiding Payroll Fraud

 #1 Treat Workers Well

 For example, careless scheduling practices, such as constantly giving late notice of workers' upcoming hours, are a sure way to disengage workers.
-Using a workforce management solution that enables a company to learn from past worker attendance and customer demand patterns can better use predictive scheduling to increase schedule notice and flexibility for workers.
+Using a time keeping system that enables a company to learn from past worker attendance and customer demand patterns can better use predictive scheduling to increase schedule notice and flexibility for workers.

 #2 Audit Data

 Build data audit collection and analysis into all processes vulnerable to payroll theft.
 According to the 2018 ACFE Fraud Study, "[p]roactive data monitoring and analysis was the most useful and effective at reducing fraud duration, resulting in 58% faster detection."
 The payroll system itself will have the ability to set up a variety of red flag notifications, say for workers who are extreme outliers in terms of hourly wages earned when compared with their peers.
 A time and attendance system report can let managers know who the overtime outliers are, or which two employees have a high rate of clocking in and out within seconds of each other at the same time clock – an indicator of possible buddy punching.

 Design attendance policies that make time theft difficult.
 A common time theft tactic is clock in early for shift or from a break.
 A few extra minutes each day adds up to a good amount of paid, nonwork time over a pay period.
 Using a time clock and system that has functionality to prevent clocking in early eliminates this avenue of payroll fraud.